Jayakrishna28/Jayakrishna28/README.md

-- 👋 Hi, I’m @Jayakrishna28 ,Mechanical Enginneing
+- 👋 Hi, I’m @Jayakrishna28
-- 👀 I’m interested in designing of CAD/CAM, 3D printing, manufacturing, robotics and cybersrcurity
+- 👀 I’m interested in
-- 🌱 I’m currently learning Computer aided manufacturing.
-I have worked designing projects and can design 3D models
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on projects related to designing
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me my mailing to my gmail :jk2k.vaddi@gmail.com
 <!---
 Jayakrishna28/Jayakrishna28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.